sunfounder/kepler-kit/docs/source/cproject/ar_lcd.rst

     LiquidCrystal_I2C(uint8_t lcd_Addr,uint8_t lcd_cols,uint8_t lcd_rows)

-Creates a new instance of the ``LiquidCrystal_I2`` C class that represents a particular LCD attached to your Arduino board.
+Creates a new instance of the ``LiquidCrystal_I2C`` class that represents a particular LCD attached to your Arduino board.

  **lcd_AddR**: The address of the LCD defaults to 0x27.
  **lcd_cols**: The LCD1602 has 16 columns.